theLittleBigZ/C01-Group9-Project/Deliverable 1/Stories_and_Personas.md

 # User Stories:
 - As a user, I want an intuitive and easy to understand user interface that I can interact with without much external help so that I can use the app on my own

+- As a user, I want to be able to access the app without an account that I must sign up for and log into, so that barriers to using the app as a mobile phone beginner is minimized.

-- As a user, I want to be able to access my phone's dial screen in one step.
+- As a user, I want to be able to access my phone's dial screen or contacts list in one step so that I don't have to navigate the phone app.

 - As a user, I want an accessible home page that holds shortcuts to apps and settings I frequent so that I have quick and easy access to them